Cashier’s Check vs. Money Order: Here’s the Difference

 - The large purchase amount exceeds the cap for a money order.

 - You prefer the heightened security of a cashier’s check versus a money order.

-Although both cashier’s checks and money orders are generally accepted, not all businesses and individuals accept them, so you should verify that your desired form of payment will be accepted before you attempt to use it.
+Although both cashier’s checks and money orders are generally accepted, that doesn’t mean that all businesses and individuals will accept them.
+For best results, verify that your desired form of payment will be accepted before you attempt to use it.